-This research study aims at developing English learning materials to facilitate students in learning speaking English through English speaking extracurricular activity in State Junior High School 4 of Purworejo.
-This research is a research and development study.
-The development of the learning materials is carried out through several steps, namely needs analysis, course grid design, product development, product validation, product revision, try-out, and final product development.
-The results of this study are six units of learning materials consisting of 9 to 15 tasks.
-Each unit is organized into seven learning sections, namely "Let's Get Ready, Get It Right, Let's Act, Let's Do More, Let's Check Your Competence, Let's make a Reflection, and Let's Make a Summary."
-Based on the results of the field-testing, the units designed are appropriate to be applied in the instructional process based on the mean scores of the students' agreement ranging from 3.24 to 3.54 on 4 to 1 Likert scale.
+This research study was aimed at developing English learning materials to facilitate students in learning English through Bahasa Inggris II class of Sekolah Tinggi Ilmu Al-Qur'an (STIQ) An-Nur Bantul.
+This research was a research and development study.
+The development of the learning materials was carried out through several steps, namely needs analysis, course grid design, product development, product validation, product revision, try-out, and final product development.
+The results of this study were three units of learning materials consisting of 18 to 22 tasks each.
+Each unit was organized into five learning sections, namely "Let's Get Ready," "Let's Act," "Let's Do More," "Let's Check Your Competence," and "Let's Make a Summary."
+According to the results of the field-testing, the units designed were appropriate to be applied in the instructional process as indicated by the mean scores of the students' agreement ranging from 2.74 to 3.63 on 4 to 1 Likert scale.

-Key words: develop, learning materials, needs analysis
+Keywords: learning materials, needs analysis, ESP